nhsuk/ui-test-core/README.md

 This package is located on PyPI: https://pypi.org/project/uitestcore/ - it can be installed in the usual way i.e. `pip install uitestcore`

 The easiest way to include this package in your project is by adding it to your requirements.txt.
-Here is an example of the line which should be added to this file, we recommend using named versions but it's your call:
+Here is an example of the line which should be added to this file, we recommend using a specific version but it's your call:

 `uitestcore==3.3.0`